SufyanKhan29/Calculator-Python/README.md

 🌍 Location: Peshawar, Pakistan

-🌟 Thank you for using this calculator!
-Happy coding! 🚀
+🌟 Thank you for checking out my calculator! 🚀